Madeena123-hub/Lic/hardware project.md

 **Working Principle of the System**

--Step 1: The ultrasonic sensor emits ultrasonic waves and detects the reflected signal to measure distance.
+-Step 1: The ultrasonic sensor emits ultrasonic wavesand detects the reflected signal to measure distance.

 -Step 2: Arduino Uno receives the distance value and converts it into a 4-bit binary number.

 -Step 3: The 4-bit binary value is sent to a weighted binary DAC, which outputs a corresponding analog voltage (inverted).

 ![image](https://github.com/user-attachments/assets/619847a9-d60f-4d2e-bbf5-cbe6243b7069)

 -Step 4: The inverting buffer corrects the analog signal to make it suitable for the comparator.

 -Step 5: The comparator compares the analog voltage with predefined upper and lower threshold voltages.

 -Step 6: If the voltage crosses the thresholds, the Arduino takes action—activating the buzzer or moving the servo.

 -Step 7: This system thus gives an audible or mechanical output based on the detected distance.

 **Key Components**